East Anglian Book Awards

 Since the awards began, they have highlighted the work of more than 150 authors, 200 titles and 100 publishers.

-The East Anglian Book Awards 2023 shortlist
+East Anglian Book Awards 2025 shortlist announced

 Past winners